 The transition to low fertility has been shaped by a complex and dynamic combination of technological, institutional, socio-economic, political, cultural and normative factors.
 The driving forces behind the transition to low fertility include the diffusion of modern contraception (Montgomery and Casterline 1996; Kohler, Behrman, and Watkins 2001), educational expansion (Blossfeld and Huinink 1991; Skirbekk 2008; Lutz, Butz, and Samir 2014), the large-scale entry of women into the labour force (Adsera 2011; Oppenheimer 1994; Sundstrom 1992), family policies (Thevenon 2011; Rindfuss and Choe 2015), globalisation and economic uncertainty (Mills and Blossfeld 2005), ideational changes (Lesthaeghe and Surkyn 1988), gender roles and gender equality (Anderson and Kohler 2015; Esping-Andersen and Billari 2015; Frejka 2017;.Goldscheider et al. 2015, McDonald 2002, 2006).

-The aim of this paper is to provide a description and an illustration of different fertility trends across 45 countries and regions from major geographical clusters or macro-regions within and outside Europe (for a list of macro-regions see table 1 in the online appendix).
+The aim of this paper is to provide a description and an illustration of different fertility trends across 45 countries and regions from major geographical clusters or macro-regions within and outside Europe (for full details see the online appendix).
 The latter reflect different institutional, societal, economic and cultural conditions which have shaped different pathways of low fertility transition.
 Changes in age-specific and cumulative cohort fertility rates are explored by using composite fertility lattice plots, which combine information derived from different visualisation methods of the Lexis surface, namely heat maps and shaded contour plots (see also Schöley and Willekens, 2015).

 In particular, we present and describe the processes involved in producing a lattice plot which shows both age-specific fertility rates (ASFRs) available by year, and implied cumulative cohort fertility rates (CCFRs) for dozens of countries whose data is available either within the HFD or HFC.
 The end result is a lattice of Lexis surface visualisations, arranged by cohort on the horizontal axis and age on the vertical axis.
-Within this visualisation the ASFRs are represented graphically by cell shade, CCFRs by a series of easily distinguishable contour lines, and the strips which label each of the small multiples within the visualisation are coloured according to geographic region.
+Within these visualisations the ASFRs are represented graphically by cell shade, CCFRs by a series of easily distinguishable contour lines, and the strips which label each of the small multiples within the visualisation are coloured according to geographic region.
 We refer to this visualisation as a Composite Fertility Plot (CFP), as both colour/shade, and contour lines, are used to represent different variables.